 Did your process flow document solve the problem you were looking to fix?

-Do you need to implement larger changes in order for your process to run optimally?
+Do you need to implement larger changes for your process to run optimally?

-Onboarding new employees is an important process for integrating team members into the company culture and equipping them with necessary tools and knowledge.
-A checklist process ensures that all essential steps are covered, making the onboarding experience smooth and efficient for both the new hire and the organization.
+Onboarding new employees is an important process for integrating team members into the company culture.
+A checklist ensures that all essential steps are covered, making the experience smooth for both the new hire and the organization.

 Pre-arrival preparation